chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ### Configuration File

-Create a `config.php` file inside the `application/config` folder and paste these lines in it:
+Create a `config.php` file inside the `config` folder and paste these lines in it:

 ```php
 <?php